-On night two we stay at campsite on the rim of the Ngorongoro Crater, looking out over the huge crater below.
+After our game drive we head into the crater highlands, pausing to enjoy the spectacular views over the plains and Lake Manyara.
+On the second night we stay at a campsite on the rim of the Ngorongoro Crater, looking out over the huge crater below.

 Our next Tanzania safari destination is the world famous Ngorongoro Crater, also known as Africa's Garden of Eden.
 Ngorongoro Crater is one of the Northern Tanzania Safari Circuit destinations, as is our next stop, the Serengeti Park.

 Day three starts with breakfast at dawn, before we descend the steep walls of the crater to the wildlife-rich floor below.

 Ngorongoro, part of the Serengeti ecosystem, is a massive caldera (collapsed volcano) spanning an impressive 18 km in diameter with walls as high as 600m.
 This UNESCO World Heritage Site is home to the densest mammalian population in Africa, at around 25,000 large animals.
 The diverse habitats found on the fertile crater floor support a variety of wildlife, including elephant, monkey, hyena, jackal and herds of zebra, wildebeest, buffalo and other antelope species.
 The Ngorongoro Crater hosts the Big Five of Africa, boasting one of the highest concentrations of lions in the world.

 Almost all of the wild animal species found on the savannahs of East Africa inhabit this compact crater.
 Ngorongoro offers first-class game viewing and is considered one of the best places to capture the endangered black rhino on film.
 In the early afternoon we move on from the crater to the seemingly endless Serengeti Plains.